North Carolina Central University Blog

 Administrators at long-term care facilities are responsible for overseeing all services that the home provides.
 They establish and direct plans for providing high-quality medical care and safe and comfortable living arrangements.
 The tasks that long-term care administrators perform include the following:

-Ensuring that residents receive appropriate and equitable health care and nutritional support
+• Ensuring that residents receive appropriate health care and nutritional support

 Long-Term Care Administrator Salary and Job Outlook

-Salaries can vary according to various factors, such as the location of the position and the experience and education levels of the professional.
-According to Payscale, the median annual salary for long-term care administrators was around $88,300 as of October 2023, with the top 10% of salaries reaching more than $122,000.
-The median salary for those with between one and four years of experience was about $81,820.
+Salaries can vary according to various factors, such as location, experience, and education.
+According to Payscale, the median annual salary for long-term care administrators was around $102,700 as of December 2025, with the top 10% earning more than $124,000.

 How to Become a Long-Term Care Administrator

-The requirements for becoming a long-term care administrator typically start with earning a bachelor’s degree in health administration or a related field, such as nursing or business.
+The requirements for becoming a long-term care administrator typically include relevant education and experience.
 Below are some important steps in pursuing this career.

 Earn a Degree

-Most long-term care administrator roles require at least a bachelor’s degree, although some will accept an associate degree or require a master’s degree.
-Those preparing for this career should seek a degree program that focuses on business and health care topics, such as:
+Most long-term care administrator roles require at least a bachelor’s degree, although some may require a master’s degree.
+Those preparing for this career should seek a degree program that focuses on business and health care topics and helps students develop skills in leadership and communication.

 Although requirements vary by state, a master’s degree is a common prerequisite for becoming a licensed nursing home administrator.
 Those pursuing master’s degrees should seek programs that help them build on their expertise in health care administration and long-term care.